Climate change is toppling tree frogs from rainforest canopies

 New research suggests that the position of tree frogs in the tree tops is dynamic and vulnerable to warming temperatures

-When Ed Basham was a kid in Saffron Walden, England, he spent hours fishing frogs out of the pond behind his house, collecting them in a cardboard box.
+When Ed Basham was a kid in Saffron Walden, England, he spent hours fishing frogs out of the pond behind his house, collecting them in a plastic bucket.

 "I didn't even know what science was," said Basham.
 "But that's what I wanted to do – count the frogs in this pond.
 I always wondered if I could get a job where I could climb trees and count frogs."